Zettlr/zettlr-docs/docs/en/concepts/roots.md

 A root directory forms the foundation for a single file tree.
 As you may know, files are saved hierarchically in folders on your computer.
 Each directory on your computer that you open with Zettlr is called a "root" directory, because it forms the root for all of its contents.

 You can load several root directories at the same time, for instance if you want to separate different chunks of work (e.g. one root directory named "Zettelkasten" and another named "Projects").
-If you would like to implement the so-called "PARA"-principle for document archiving, it makes sense to create four folders on your computer, "Projects," "Archive," "Resources," and "Areas" and load each one as their own root into the application (see the screenshot).
+If you would like to implement the so-called "PARA" principle for document archiving, it makes sense to create four folders on your computer, "Projects," "Archive," "Resources," and "Areas" and load each one as their own root into the application (see the screenshot).

 ![A screenshot of an application with multiple root directories and files, with the last directory opened](../img/file_tree_roots.png)